tannergooding/designs/accepted/2021/workloads/workload-installation.md

     - Download workload manifest MSI NuGet package (to temporary folder)
   - Extract MSI to the package cache
   - Install MSI
-  - Add ref count to workload manifest MSI: `HKLM\Software\Classes\Installer\Dependencies\<DependencyProviderKey>\Dependents\Microsoft.NET.Sdk,<SDK Band>`
+  - Add ref count to workload manifest MSI: `Dependents\Microsoft.NET.Sdk,<SDK Band>` under workload manifest MSI ref counting key
+  - Rollback:
+    - Delete registry key for ref count
-  - ...
+    - Uninstall MSI
+    - Delete MSI from MSI package cache
+    - If MSI NuGet package was downloaded, then delete it from the temporary folder
 - Read / write workload installation record
-- Workload installation record: Registry
+  - Workload installation records will be stored as a key in the registry: `HKLM\SOFTWARE\Microsoft\dotnet\InstalledWorkloads\<SdkFeatureBand>\<WorkloadID>`
+  - These records will be shared with Visual Studio (installing a workload from Visual Studio should write the same key)
+  - Read: List keys under `SdkFeatureBand` key
-  - `HKLM\SOFTWARE\Microsoft\dotnet\InstalledWorkloads\<SdkFeatureBand>\<WorkloadID>`
+  - Write: Create key

-Garbage collection notes:
-- Uninstall workload pack
-  - Uninstall MSI
-  - What do we need to do this?
-Actual MSI on disk, or a Product GUID, or what?
-  - Delete MSI from package cache
+  - Delete: Delete key

-How do we track "active" workload packs?

 ### Workload pack MSIs
 - MSI should create the following keys in the registry: